afiskon/erl-min-prj/README.md

 make deb # create deb package
 ```

-For more details see http://eax.me/erlang-deb-package/
+For more details see http://eax.me/erlang-deb-package/ and http://redd.it/204ajd